Appetizers & SnacksLunch & Dinner

 Step 2

-In a small bowl, beat the 2 eggs and set it aside.
+In a small bowl, beat the 2 eggs.
+Set them aside.
 Place the 1 cup of almond meal in a second bowl and set it aside.

 Step 3